soyounson/soyounson/README.md

 ### :cloud: Overview
 I am a data scientist and a researcher with extensive knowledges in geophysics, Fluid dynamics, and engineering fields and data skills of coding in **Python, Matlab, Fortran**, c++, and Matlab languages.
-I have trained to solve diverse problems and I have been flexibly adapted to changes as a resourceful and friendly team-player.I have project experience using **Deep learning**, especially Convolutional Neural Network (CNN).
+I have trained to solve diverse problems and I have been flexibly adapted to changes as a resourceful and friendly team-player.I have project experience using **Machine learning** and **Deep learning**.

 ### :earth_americas: Areas of Expertise
  - Data analysis